holochain/holochain-rust/doc/holochain_101/src/dpki.md

 DPKI needs to fulfill at least the following design requirements:

-1. Provide a way create new keys for nodes.
+1. Provide a way to create new keys for nodes.
 2. Provide a way to revoke compromised keys and re-issue keys for a node.
 3. Provide a way to verify the provenance of keys by grouping them as originating from a single actor.
 4. Securely manage the private keys.